 This year alone, more than 9 million Americans will experience infertility.
-Infertility is big business–it’s a 3 billion dollar a year industry that includes synthetic hormones, harmful interventions, and often extended emotional timeframes for families.
-The expense and stress of infertility along with side-effects of treatments are driving health trends to discover alternatives that will boost fertility naturally.
+Infertility is big business–it’s a 3 billion-dollar-a-year industry that includes synthetic hormones, harmful interventions, and often extended emotional timeframes for families.
+The expense and stress of infertility, along with the side-effects of treatments, are driving health trends to discover alternatives that will boost fertility naturally.

 Using functional integrative medicine, I always start with assessing the root cause of chronic conditions.
-To start, find a facility that can screen you for inflammatory and autoimmune conditions as well as hormonal imbalance and micronutrient deficiencies.
-You also want to immediately remove the primary inflammatory foods from your diet including gluten, soy, refined sugar, and corn.
-Emphasize a diet that is low-glycemic focused with many whole, single ingredient foods.
-I also recommend organic sourced ingredients, as the role of glycophosphate residue from pesticides and chemical fertilizers has a strong correlation with infertility.
+To start, find a facility that can screen you for inflammatory and autoimmune conditions and hormonal imbalance, and micronutrient deficiencies.
+You also want to immediately remove the primary inflammatory foods from your diet, including gluten, soy, refined sugar, and corn.
+Emphasize a diet that is low-glycemic focused with many whole, single-ingredient foods.
+I also recommend sourcing organic ingredients, as the role of glyphosate residue from pesticides and chemical fertilizers has a strong correlation with infertility.

 Factors that Influence Fertility:

 - Being over or underweight, especially when combined with insulin resistance

-- Exposure to toxins, which can be helped by a medically-supported detox program
+- Exposure to toxins, which a medically-supported detox program can help

 - Stress, including elevated levels of androgens and cortisol